COVID-19 Admission FAQs

 We understand the financial uncertainty that COVID-19 has caused many families.
 Early Decision can still be a great option for you if Rollins remains your top choice because it comes with many benefits, such as early notification of your admission decision, early financial aid notification, priority course scheduling, and placement in one of your top three choice first-year seminar courses.

 We encourage you to gauge your expected financial contribution by completing the net price calculator on our Financial Aid website and then having a conversation with Financial Aid about your specific situation after you complete the calculator.
-Financial Aid counselors are available for video appointments and phone calls and you can register online.
 If you are admitted under the Early Decision agreement and finances do not work out, you may be released from the contract.

-My high school is unable to offer AP courses this fall, or students may only take AP courses if they attend the fall semester in person.
+My high school was unable to offer AP courses during the 2020-2021 academic year, or students could only take AP courses if they attended the 2020-2021 academic year in person.
 How will this impact my application?

 We understand that high schools must make curriculum decisions differently at this time and that the variety of advanced or AP courses available to students may have been reduced.
 We will review rigor of high school curriculum in the application process in the context of the individual high school, and students will not be penalized for reduced availability of advanced courses.
 There is also a section on Rollins’ application for admission that allows students to disclose any extenuating circumstances or hardships experienced as a result of COVID-19, and you are encouraged to add information about availability of courses there.